Appdynamics/aws-s3-monitoring-extension/README.md

         displayName: "Bucket Name"
         values: ["Sample"]
     ```

-     If `.*` is used, all dimension values are monitored and if empty, none are monitored.
+   If these fields are left empty, the metrics which require that dimension will not be reported.
+   In order to monitor everything under a dimension, you can simply use ".*" to pull everything from your AWS Environment.

-5. Configure the metrics section.
+6. Configure the metrics section.
     For configuring the metrics, the following properties can be used:

     |     Property      |   Default value |         Possible values         |                                              Description                                                                                                |